What is a manufacturing execution system (MES)?

 You don’t have to overload yourself with more work by working out your routing manufacturing within Excel or on some other paper-based system.

-Routing in production can be made so much simpler by integrating a smart inventory manufacturing ERP system into your business.
-Production Operations lets you see what tasks need to be performed and you can easily reassign your resources to fulfill these.
+Routing in production can be made so much simpler by integrating cloud-based manufacturing software into your business.
+Production Operations lets you see what tasks must be performed, and you can easily reassign your resources to fulfill these.

 Essentially, to translate everything into the language of Katana, this is where you can complete your routing manufacturing within the software.
-Saving you the hassle of having to draft and maintain different schedules with the cumbersome program that is Excel.
+Saving you the hassle of having to draft and maintain different schedules with the cumbersome Excel program.

 Routing in production planning and control with Katana allows you to easily monitor your floor-level staff as you can see what tasks are not started, in progress, or completed.